A springtime cruise aboard Emerald Cruises’ Emerald Star takes passengers through enchanting towns in Holland and Belgium

-I’m fresh back from my very first European river cruise, a week-long Emerald Waterways trip called “Highlights of the Netherlands & the Beauty of Belgium.”
+I’m fresh back from my very first European river cruise, a week-long Emerald Cruises trip called “Highlights of the Netherlands & the Beauty of Belgium” (now known as “Holland & Belgium in Bloom”).

 With the blooming of Holland’s tulips and other flowers, April and May are big months for cruises in the Low Countries.
 In some towns the river ships are double-, triple-, even quadruple-parked at the piers (allowing passengers to check out the decor of other lines as they pass through lobbies to get ashore).